ADR examples

 Incremental monolith to services (bounded cutovers)

-Start from the markdown template or the generator when you are ready to write your first ADR in your own repository.
+Start from the markdown template or the generator when you write the first file in your own repository.